 Summit Community Services Society

-Summit Community Services Society is a non-profit society and a registered charitable organization based in Cranbrook, BC dedicated to promoting community well being by providing a continuum of quality, accessible, client-centred support, childcare, and intervention services.
+Summit Community Services Society is a non-profit and registered charitable organization based in Cranbrook, BC.
+It is dedicated to promoting community well-being by providing a continuum of quality, accessible, client-centred support, childcare, and intervention services.

-Founded in 1971 and incorporated in 1973, Summit Community Services Society (SCSS) was created to enrich the lives of local residents by providing community services without stigma.
-Today, SCSS provides a range of social services including counselling, early childhood development, early years programming, and seniors programming in Cranbrook and Kimberley.
+Founded in 1971 and incorporated in 1973, Summit Community Services Society (SCSS) was created to enrich the lives of residents by providing community services without stigma.
+Today, SCSS offers various social services, including counselling, early childhood development, early years programming, and senior programming in Cranbrook and Kimberley.

-Our two distinct branches consist of: 1) owning and managing daycare centres and 2) providing various forms of counselling services to those in need.
-Headquartered in the SCSS owned Mike Carey building in Cranbrook, the society has a staff of 35 full-time and part-time employees and is guided by a Board of Directors composed of local citizens who volunteer their time and expertise to oversee the operation of the society.
+Our two distinct branches consist of 1) owning and managing daycare centres and 2) providing various forms of counselling services to those in need.
+Headquartered in the SCSS-owned Mike Carey building in Cranbrook, the society has 55 full-time and part-time employees.
+It is guided by a Board of Directors composed of local citizens who volunteer their time and expertise to oversee the society’s operation.

 Our Vision, Mission, Mandate, and Values